fmor5954/MobilePay-PoS-v10/docs/payment_flows.md

 [![](assets/images/refund-states.png)](assets/images/refund-states.png)

 To refund a payment, the client needs to provide the paymentId of the payment to be refunded.
-In case the paymentId has been lost it can be retrieved by calling ``GET /v10/payments?posId={posId}&orderId={orderId}&state=Captured`` with the posId and orderId from the payment to be refunded.
+In case the paymentId has been lost it can be retrieved by calling ``GET /v10/payments?orderId={orderId}&state=Captured`` with the orderId from the payment to be refunded.

 ## <a name="cancel"></a> Cancel Flows